Geo-Wellness-Informatics/COVID-19_Vaccine_accessibility/README.md

 Yanjia Cao, Tianyu Li, Huanfa Chen, Qunshan Zhao, Jiashuo Sun, Karen Ann Grépin, Jeon-Young Kang

-Would you like me to explain any aspect of this study in more detail?

 ## 🔗 Links

 - [Full Paper in BMJ Global Health](https://gh.bmj.com/content/10/2/e017761)